Syslifters/OffSec-Reporting/README.md

 Hello 👋 we are the [Syslifters](https://www.syslifters.com/en/home), the brainos behind SysReptor.
 SysReptor is a fully customisable, offensive security reporting tool designed for pentesters, red teamers and other security-related people alike.
 You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click - in the cloud or on-premise!

 ## OffSec Reporting
 This is our dedicated [OffSec](https://www.offsec.com/) reporting repository that showcases various types of OffSec report designs created with SysReptor.
 Our actual SysReptor repository can be found on Github here: [SysReptor](https://github.com/Syslifters/sysreptor).
 We have designed various OffSec Lab and Exam Report Templates (fully customizable ofc) that can be seen below.
-Try it out and use SysReptor for free to write your OffSec OSCP, OSEE, OSEP, OSWE, OSWP reports.
+Try it out and use SysReptor for free to write your OffSec OSCP, OSWP, OSEP, OSWA, OSWE, OSED, OSMR, OSEE, OSDA reports.
 Feedback is very welcome! ❤️

 <h2 align="center">🚀 Sign up <a class="md-button" href="https://cloud.sysreptor.com/oscp/signup/">here</a></h2>
 <br>